 Free online resources are a great place to start, but to take your education to the next level enroll in our online coding course.
 Kickstart your new career and learn all the skills you need to land a highly paid job in web development.

+One of the great things about coding is that you can leverage your coding skills in a range of different fields: not just web development.
 If you’re still deciding which tech career is right for you, we recommend doing your research.
 Start by reading more articles about careers in coding, data analysis, and UX design to find the right fit.